2015 D.C. United season: June

 The draw in Toronto extended the team's Eastern Conference lead to 11 points, though United had played more games than any other Eastern Conference team.
-The team also led the Supporters Shield race by 3 points, but the team below them in the table, Vancouver Whitecaps held 2 games in hand.
+The team also led the Supporters Shield race by 3 points, but the team below them in the table, Vancouver Whitecaps FC held 2 games in hand.
 United closed out June with another U.S. Open Cup match, at Philadelphia.
 The continued fixture congestion meant coach Olsen continued with his rotation and trotted out a nearly fully second choice lineup, with only one regular, defender Steve Birnbaum.
 Despite the disparity in lineup strength, United struck first.
 Shortly after Philadelphia Union striker C.J.
 Sapong was shown a red card, United exploited the man advantage with Arrieta scoring on a deflected cross from rookie Miguel Aguilar.
 Though they were down a man, the Union soon dominated much of the ensuing play, and won the game on two second half goals, eliminating D.C. from the 2015 Open Cup competition.